Statement of Compliance with the QCA Corporate Governance Code

 The effectiveness of the Board and its committees are kept under review in accordance with corporate governance best practice and the performance of the Board is evaluated continuously.

-the Company achieving its strategic and financial objectives.
 The Nominations Committee is responsible for succession planning of the Board.
-Further information on this is set out on page 29.
+Further information on this is set out on page 39.

 8. Promote a corporate culture that is based on ethical values and behaviours